 Credit risk is the possibility that other parties might fail to pay amounts due to the Foundation Trust.
 Credit risk arises from deposits with banks as well as credit exposures to the Foundation Trust's commissioners and other debtors.
-Surplus operating cash is only invested with the National Loans Fund and Lloyds TSB as a condition of the Working Capital Facility.
-The Foundation Trust's cash assets are held only with Lloyds TSB and CitiBank, the latter of which forms part of the Government Banking Service.
+Surplus operating cash is only invested with the National Loans Fund.
+The Foundation Trust's cash assets are held only with Lloyds Banking Group and CitiBank, the latter of which forms part of the Government Banking Service.
 The Foundation Trust's net operating costs are incurred in the delivery of annual service agreements with local primary care trusts, which are financed from resources voted annually by Parliament.
 An analysis of the ageing of receivables and provision for impairment can be found at Note 12.